gustavostuff/ppux/README.md

 ### Palette windows

-Palette windows are the editors used for colors across the app.
+Palette windows are the editors used for colors across the app (NES colors).

 * **Generic palette** - the fallback palette when nothing has a ROM palette linked.
 Handy for mockups and freeform art.
 * **ROM palette** (`4x4`) - when you create one, PPUX asks for a **role**: **ROM** (backed by ROM addresses for in-game palette editing) or **Sketch** (free colors, only for Sketch canvas windows).